Sasser99/DIYFAN_V1/README.md

 ![Alt-Text](img/Assembly2.png)

-- The electronics module provides approximately **10 W** of power.
+- The electronics module provides approximately **10W** of power.
 When using fans such as the Noctua NF-A12x25 PWM chromax.black.swap, as I do, up to five fan stages can be operated simultaneously.
-- Operation is handled via a single button, which allows the fan stages to be cycled through sequentially.
+- Operation is handled via a single **button**, which allows the PWM levels to be cycled through sequentially.
-- Four RGB LEDs visible through the plexiglass panel indicate which PWM stage is currently active.
+- Four **RGB LEDs** visible through the plexiglass panel indicate which PWM level is currently active.

 ![Alt-Text](img/ArduinoNano.png)

 - The **Arduino Nano** was just the right choice for this project – it’s compact and super easy to work with thanks to the Arduino IDE.
 Plus, using an Arduino makes it way easier for others to recreate the build, especially if you’ve played around with Arduinos before.
 The Nano sits on a small custom PCB to hook up a few extra parts – like some LEDs, a DC-DC converter, and one or two other small parts.
 But don’t worry: the number of components is totally manageable.
 So go ahead and give it a shot!
+- Also visible is a **15W power bank**.
+I chose a power bank instead of a custom-built battery to make the project easier to replicate.
+Nowadays, power banks are quite affordable and can also be used for other purposes beyond the DIY Fan.

 **3. Tripod:**